yhs666/mc-docs.zh-cn/articles/virtual-machines/scripts/virtual-machines-windows-powershell-sample-copy-snapshot-to-same-or-different-subscription.md

 #If snapshot is copied to the same subscription then you can skip this step
 Select-AzSubscription -SubscriptionId $targetSubscriptionId

-$snapshotConfig = New-AzSnapshotConfig -SourceResourceId $snapshot.Id -Location $snapshot.Location -CreateOption Copy
+$snapshotConfig = New-AzSnapshotConfig -SourceResourceId $snapshot.Id -Location $snapshot.Location -CreateOption Copy -SkuName Standard_LRS

 #Create a new snapshot in the target subscription and resource group
 New-AzSnapshot -Snapshot $snapshotConfig -SnapshotName $snapshotName -ResourceGroupName $targetResourceGroupName